<! -- baidu extra verification from fiver user --> <! FAVICON -->

 #148 Conditionals in English (rep)

-I’m Georgiana; founder of SpeakEnglishPodcast.com.
-My mission is to help YOU speak English fluently.
+Hi, everybody!
+I am Georgiana, your English teacher and founder of SpeakEnglishPodcast.com.
+My mission is to help you speak English fluently.

 Today, I’ll talk about how we use conditionals in English.